blue-tiki/rheme/README.md

    7
   3
   ```
-* '`load`' takes an optional second argument which turns on tracing for top-level evaluation.
+* `load` takes an optional second argument which turns on tracing for top-level evaluation.

 * Rheme implements the Common Lisp `sort` function:
   ```